mattwfranchi/police-deployment-patterns/README.md

 Code to reproduce results in "Detecting disparities in police deployments using dashcam data" (2023) by Matt Franchi, J.D.
 Zamfirescu-Pereira, Wendy Ju, and Emma Pierson.
 To appear in ACM FAccT '23.

 ## Reproducing results
 1. **Virtual environment setup.** Our code is run within a conda environment, with all analysis performed on a Linux Ubuntu HPC resource.
-This environment can be reproduced by running `pip install -r core_packages.txt`, inside or outside a conda environment.
+This environment can be reproduced by running `pip install -r core_packages.txt`, inside or outside a conda environment; this environment was tested using python 3.11.

 2. **Downloading data.** We plan to release three types of data from the project.
 See below for the release plan:
     - *Aggregated bootstrapping results.* These JSON files are the smallest filesize, and provide the ability to regenerate our paper's plots.